 Leased vehicles or allowance for vehicles are provided by the Corporation to some NEOs as their primary means of transportation in conjunction with their duties.
 Each individual is fully responsible for the tax liabilities associated with his personal use of these vehicles.
-Cell phones, smart phones and laptop computers are provided in a manner appropriate and consistent with the duties and responsibilities of NEOs.
+Mobile phones and laptops are provided in a manner appropriate and consistent with the duties and responsibilities of NEOs.
 These items are and remain the property of the Corporation.